kuriaks1/qe-automation-ai-assistant/README.md

 ## Creating a Generative AI Test Assistant App with Amazon Bedrock and AWS Amplify

-This is an example shows how to build a travel assistant app.
+This is an example shows how to build a Quality Engineering Automation assistant app.
 The app will provide a personalized experience by suggesting popular attractions, local experiences, and hidden gems for the user's desired destination.
 We will build this app using AWS mplify and Amazon Bedrock.

 ![travel-planner-ai](images/amplify_travel_planner.gif)